January 25, 2020

 Concert Time: 8:00 pm

 Renée Elise Goldsberry rose to fame as Angelica Schuyler in the musical phenomenon Hamilton, winning a Tony and Grammy Award for her role.
-Now, see her with the TSO as she performs music from Broadway, including shows like Rent and The Lion King, and original songs based on the poetry of Maya Angelou.
+Now, see her with the TSO as she performs music from Broadway, including shows like Rent and The Lion King.
 Not to be missed!

 Please contact the Box Office at 419.246.8000 for information on child/student ticket pricing.